 Honesty in the workplace is key to building a strong team that trusts each other.
 It is also a great way for your team members to build a reliable and professional reputation, which can build strong and lasting work relationships.

 Ways to improve honesty: To build integrity and a good reputation among your coworkers, always keep your word when you say you are going to do something.
 When you make mistakes, take responsibility for them.
 Be transparent in everything you say and do.
 Also respect confidential information, whether business-related or personal.

 Tracking and communicating the impact of an individual’s work is crucial to their success at a company and in their career.
 Doing so helps leadership understand how their work helps the business achieve key goals and can help individuals communicate achievements on their resumes as well.

 Ways to prove impact: Set clear goals that align with key business objectives.
 Work with leadership to understand business priorities and adjust your time management accordingly.
 Track your progress towards goals and clearly communicate your achievements during performance reviews and one-on-one meetings with your manager.

 17. Critical thinking

-Thinking deeply about the needs of the business, your clients and customers and products can help people develop successful, impactful ideas.
-Critical thinking is also a key skill for problem solving, helping individuals achieve business goals with creative solutions.
+Thinking deeply about the needs of the business, your clients, customers and products can help people develop successful, impactful ideas.
+Critical thinking is also a key skill for problem-solving, helping individuals achieve business goals with creative solutions.

 Ways to improve critical thinking: Learn more about a problem by meeting with different people around the business to gain various perspectives.

-Taking action before you are asked is a great way to show leadership and decision-making skills.
-It also relieves management of needing to closely monitor or “hand hold” employees when than can show accountability for their own work.
+Taking action before you're asked is a great way to show leadership and decision-making skills.
+It also relieves management of needing to closely monitor or “handhold” employees when they can show accountability for their own work.